 - Access is limited to employees of the company who has bought the subscription.

-Account owner can assign/remove users directly through the platform (Dashboard -> Subusers).
-After this, if the added user aleady exists in our system (s)he will be directly added to the subscription.
-If the added user is not yet registered (s)he will receve an email to set-up and verify their account.
+The account owner can assign/remove users directly through the platform (Dashboard -> Subusers).
+After this, if the added user already exists in our system (s)he will be directly added to the subscription.
+If the added user is not yet registered (s)he will receive an email to set up and verify their account.

 However, if you need more time to evaluate after your initial free trial has expired, please do contact us and we can always see if something can be arranged to meet your best interests.
 Additionally, depending on your needs and requirements we can potentially work together on a custom project to get you the data you need.

 Unfortunately, we are not able to create and sell subscriptions for subsets of our database.
 When purchasing our subscriptions you obtain access to the whole database.
 So, for example, a subscription with US data only or with Western Europe data only is not possible.

 If you are looking for one-off custom data sets, please feel free to contact us to evaluate what's possible.

 The amount of company and contact downloads/exports depends on your subscription type and is calculated annually per subscription (not per user).
 Click here o see more details per subscription.

 For one company credit, you obtain the profile/information of one company.
 Please note that contact details (e.g., name, email address, phone number) are not included in a company download and are a part of a contact download, covered by contact credits.
 For more details see the FAQ item "What is included in a company/contact export file".

 You will receive the downloaded data in a csv file.
 When downloading both company and contact data you receive two separate files (one for company and one for contact downloads) to facilitate import in your CRM or marketing software tool.
 If needed, additional company and/or contact credits can be purchased with any subscription.

 Exported vendor profile contains the basic information about a company and you receive it in a csv format for easy import into your CRM or other software (see next FAQ item).